 In accordance with 24 C.F.R. § 55.20, PRDOH has completed an eight (8) step analysis of the long- and short-term impacts associated with the continued occupancy of the floodplain and considered whether there were any practicable alternatives to providing CDBG-MIT assistance in the floodplain.
 As the Program project activities are not considered "critical actions," all actions for the Program will be allowable within a 500-year floodplain.
 The award paths chosen were to grant a repair/retrofit award if the property qualified for minor repair work.
 If substantial improvement was required, the applicant would be offered the option of either a relocation award or remain in the floodplain with the option of elevated reconstruction, if deemed feasible by a Program conducted elevation survey, design feasibility and cost reasonable threshold.
-Non-substantial damage is defined as damage valued at less 50% of the current market value of the structure, whichever is lower.
+Nonsubstantial damage is defined as damage valued at less 50% of the current market value of the structure, whichever is lower.
+For properties located in a Special Flood Hazard Area, homeowners must obtain and maintain flood insurance in the amount and duration prescribed by FEMA's National Flood Insurance Program, as required in 84 FR 45838, 45867.
+The purchase of flood insurance for beneficiaries will be determined by the Program on a case-by-case basis and shall be considered as an exception to the max award amount.
+PRDOH will cover the cost of flood insurance for the first year.